H.P.

 |

-best known as a writer of weird fiction, but some believe his voluminous correspondence to
+a writer of weird fiction, but some believe his voluminous correspondence to be his

 outlined here:

-information on Lovecraft’s life, family, correspondents, and interests;
+life, family, correspondents, interests, and a photo gallery;

-information on biographies, literary criticism, bibliographies, periodicals, and online
+literary criticism, bibliographies, periodicals, and online articles and forums;

 “Cthulhu Mythos”;